Wissididom/poke-guesser-bot/README.md

 ## API

 This bot would not be possible without [PokeAPI](https://pokeapi.co/).
-This API was not only easy to use, but provided a list of all pokémon, including their variants, as well as sprites that were instrumental in building this Poke-guesser Bot.
+This API provided a list of all pokémon, including their variants, as well as sprites that were instrumental in building this Poke-guesser Bot.

 # Contributions